-A: Starting July 1, 2018, PMDP will be available through the MyUW tab on the UW homepage.
+A: PMDP is available through the MyUW tab on the UW homepage.
 You will be able to add a PMDP widget to your homepage by clicking on the bell icon in the upper right corner of your screen.
 Or, you can login to PMDP at pmdp.hr.wisc.edu.

 Q: How does the supervisor initiate each employee’s review?

 A: When supervisors access PMDP, they will see a list of their employees according to the HRS system.
-For each employee, supervisors will select Summary from the list of Evaluation Types, and enter July 1, 2017 and June 30, 2018 as the Evaluation Period Start and End dates.
+For each employee, supervisors will select Summary from the list of Evaluation Types, and enter the Evaluation Period Start and End dates.

 Q: Who will be able to see my review?